 Whilst most departments of marine zoology have made rapid strides within the last few years, our knowledge of the Pycnogons has scarcely advanced.
-No doubt this is owing, in a great meaCapt.
-J. Mitchell on the Climbing Habits of Anabas scandens.
-117 sure, to the difficulty of determining the species, in consequence of there being no complete list.
+No doubt this is owing, in a great measure, to the difficulty of determining the species, in consequence of there being no complete list.
 It is hoped that the foregoing may in some degree supply this want, and lead to these animals being better known and understood.